Developing for Steam Deck

 - Learn about common Proton compatibility issues here.
 This document also details how to use a Linux system as a proxy for a Deck developer kit to test Proton compatibility.

 - We recommend targeting Vulkan as your primary graphics API for best performance and battery life.
 If you use an engine like Unity or Unreal, enable Vulkan in your build for all users, and report any performance or functional differences from the DirectX version to your engine vendor.
-Doing this work is not typically worth it if Vulkan would be a secondary path with lower performance, as Proton DirectX translation performance is likely to exceed untranslated Vulkan in this case.
+However, if Vulkan would be a secondary path with lower performance, doing this work is not typically worth it, as Proton DirectX translation performance is likely to exceed untranslated Vulkan in this case.

 - Support Steam Cloud.
 This feature will allow players to start a game on their PC and continue it seamlessly on Steam Deck - or vice versa.